steveturbek/SunPower-PVS-Supervisor/README.md

 1. Get the data off the PVS6, for future reference
 1. Make it available to review trends by non programmers, e.g. a spreadsheet
-1. Send me alerts if something goes wrong.
+1. Send alerts if something goes wrong.

-BUT we don't want a dashboard that I have to look at it!
+Not looking for a dashboard a person has to watch to look for errors- we all have enough to do!

 ### 2025 update to PVS firmware

 A recent update to the PVS update enables direct requests to the PVS, without a Raspberry Pi going to the ethernet port.
-This is cool, and a direction for future development, but
+This is cool, and a direction for future development.

-## Background

-For reference, this project was made for a SunPower PV system installed in 2019.
-Residential house in the northeast USA with a roof mounted system.
-2 circuits, each with 6 Sunpower (actually Maxeon) PV panels & attached Enphase microinverters.

-Sadly, I had a microinverter go bad but did not learn about it untill **years later** when another 5 died.
-I only noticed that when our electric bill going up and went' down the rabbit hole'.
-Monitoring should NOT be left up to the user!
-Solar has to be come more friendly or it will not catch on in america.
-This project is hopefully is a small contribution to that.

 ## Script Actions

 In this script, running on the Raspberry Pi

 1. Query the PVS6 web interface
-1. Save the output as a JSON file
+1. Save the output as a file
 1. Parses the JSON to extract key metrics
-1. Load a weather API to get how cloudy it is locally
+1. Load a weather API to get how cloudy it is locally and temperature
-1. Save Parsed data to a local CSV file
+1. Save parsed data to a local CSV file
 1. Submit data to add row to Google sheet via API
 1. Check for anomalies and send alerts
 1. Monthly summary by email